YANCNN2013/Chess-Game/README.md

 # Chess Game

-A chess web game developed with HTML5, CSS3, and JavaScript, supporting player vs AI battles with AI self-learning capabilities.
+A chess web game developed with HTML5, CSS3, and JavaScript, supporting player vs AI battles with AI self-learning capabilities.This website in https://chess-game-2vc.pages.dev/

 ## Features